ComradDoge/DogeEU4/README.md

 - Added missions for Assyria, Macedon and Aegyptus.
 Missions made by Chewyshoot from "Ancients Reborn" mod.
 - Printed more money into the economy by having all nations earn 1 ducat each month more at game starts (24 ducats per year > 36 ducats per year).
 - Heavily nerfed the amount of warscore that is increased by great projects.
 This will help with high warscore cost provinces as the game goes on.
+- Policy numbers have been tweaked and are now in a more experimental phase, primarily as test ground for the complete rework in the works.

 Minor
 - Reduced the price of Canal Projects.